wuxingyu-ai/LLM4EC/README.md

 | BLADE | [BLADE: Enhancing Black-box Large Language Models with Small Domain-Specific Models](https://arxiv.org/pdf/2403.18365) | arXiv | 2024 | N/A | Find soft prompts that optimizes the consistency between the outputs of two models |
 | Self-evolution in LLM | [A Survey on Self-Evolution of Large Language Models](https://arxiv.org/pdf/2404.14387) | arXiv | 2024 | [Summary](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/Awesome-Self-Evolution-of-LLM) | Some studies for LLM self-evolution also adopted the ideas of EAs |

-## Integrated Synergy and Application of LLM and EA
+## Applications Driven by Integrated Synergy of LLM and EA

 ### Code Generation